bitcoindevkit/bitcoindevkit.org/docs/_blog/first_bdk_taproot_tx_part_2.md

 Many of the methods exposed by a `Descriptor` struct used to be infallible: for instance, it was always possible to "encode" a descriptor into a Bitcoin script by calling the `script_pubkey()` method.

-Unfortunately, taproot descriptors need some more metadata to do that: they can be computed by calling the `spend_info()` method, and they will be cached inside the descriptor, but since it's not guaranteed by the compiler that the method will be called before trying to encode it, the infallible methods had to be changed to return a `Result`, so that they can fail if the spend info is not present.
+Unfortunately, taproot descriptors need some extra metadata to do that: they can be computed by calling the `spend_info()` method, and they will be cached inside the descriptor, but since it's not guaranteed by the compiler that the method will be called before trying to encode it, the infallible methods had to be changed to return a `Result`, so that they can fail if the spend info is not present.

 In BDK we call the `spend_info()` method right after "deriving" the descriptor, so it's guaranteed that we will never encounter that error: for this reason, we wrap those methods and call `expect()` on them, to keep